What is polio and how does it spread?

 Polio is a disease that’s caused by a virus (sounds familiar, eh?).
 It has been around in the world for thousands of years.

 Polio mostly affects children under 5 years old.
-It causes paralysis and spreads from person to person by sneezing, coughing, and coming in contact with the poop of an infected person.
+It causes [[paralysis::A disease that does not allow a person to move a part or whole of their body.]] and spreads from person to person by sneezing, coughing, and coming in contact with the poop of an infected person.

 How bad was the polio issue in India?